theznerd/FullSheetCurlingTimer/GeneralDoco/user_journey.md

 ### Viewing Results

-The web UI connected to the main timer device will display timing results in real-time as the stone crosses each laser sensor.
+The native app connected to the main timer device will display timing results in real-time as the stone crosses each laser sensor.
 The UI will show the split times for back line to hog line and hog line to hog line, as well as the approximate stone speed based on laser break and restore times.
 The UI will